-- 2.8.1 If you have an academic problem or an enquiry that cannot be dealt with by the lecturer responsible for any module that you are taking as part of your programme, you should speak to the programme Manager/Director of Studies of that programme and/or your academic adviser.
-You will be provided with the names of the Director of Studies/Programme Manager, and the names of lecturers of the Faculty members along with this Handbook. - 2.8.2 If there is anything which you are unclear or unsure about, please contact your academic advisor or the Faculty Administrator.
+- 2.8.1 If you have an academic problem or an enquiry that cannot be dealt with by the lecturer responsible for any module that you are taking as part of your programme, you should speak to the programme Manager/Director of Studies of that programme and/or your academic adviser. - 2.8.2 If there is anything which you are unclear or unsure about, please contact your academic advisor or the Faculty Administrator.